lukedoomer/linux-second-screen/README.md

 ## How it will work
 The app may have multiples MainActivities.
 1. [ ] Push the app using adb
-4. [x] Create a virtual display matching device answer
+2. [x] Create a virtual display matching harcoded resolution
-5. [x] Start vnc server
+3. [x] Start vnc server
-6. [ ] Push host's configurations to device
+4. [ ] Push host's configurations to device
-7. [ ] Start the app using adb
+5. [ ] Start the app using adb
 We already made some of those things using a simple script.